-The clever move was implemented purely to bring customers armed with their wallets through the front door after sales began slowing during the global financial crisis, which had resulted in store closures.
+The clever move was implemented purely to bring customers, armed with their wallets, through the front door after sales began slowing during the global financial crisis.

-Overnight, Harvey Norman became the cheapest retailer to offer quality photo prints in the market, disrupting an entire industry in the process.
+Seemingly overnight, Harvey Norman became the cheapest retailer to offer quality photo prints in the market, disrupting an entire industry in the process.
 And while the offering doesn’t add to the bottom line for the national retailer, it’s a move that continues to drive foot traffic to this day.
-So ask yourself if you can discount one product, and make profit on add-on sales.
+So ask yourself if you can discount one product, and make a profit through add-on sales.

 Other businesses have introduced free Wi-Fi, which works well if you want customers to dwell, especially in businesses like cafes or book stores.
-For Telstra customers, this can be as easy as joining its national Wi-Fi network, which gives your customers Wi-Fi without driving up your data costs.
+For Telstra customers, this can be as easy as joining Telstra Air, a public Wi-Fi network which gives your customers internet without driving up your data costs.
 Mobile phone charge stations, like these ones, could drive foot traffic into your store and increase dwell-time.